symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``integer`` **default**: ``3``

+.. versionadded:: 5.2

+    The ``max_retries`` option was introduced in Symfony 5.2.

-The maximum number of retries before aborting.
-When the maximum is reach, the client returns the last received responses.
+The maximum number of retries for failing requests.
+When the maximum is reached, the client returns the last received response.

 multiplier
 ..........

 **type**: ``float`` **default**: ``2``

+.. versionadded:: 5.2

+    The ``multiplier`` option was introduced in Symfony 5.2.

-Multiplier to apply to the delay each time a retry occurs.
+This value is multiplied to the delay each time a retry occurs, to distribute retries in time instead of making all of them sequentially.
-This options cannot be used along `backoff_service`_ option.

 no_proxy
 ........